knightzf/review/leetcode/alienDictionary/README.md

 For example, suppose a < b and b < a, they both have degree 1.
 And there's no chance to reduce it.

 It's very similar to the lexicographical order problem solution.

+4/3\
+Saw this problem again, still got to the same issue.\
+Easy to find pair relations, but hard to trace the chain.\
+The idea of having a degree is key.